dqops/dqo/docs/examples/string-max-length.md

 **VALUE**

-If the number of data that is available for transcription exceed 5.0, a warning alert will be triggered.
+If the string length exceed 5.0, a warning alert will be triggered.

 ## Data structure